Funds for research for young investigators who are long-term ISN members to establish themselves as independent researchers.

 - The supported ISN member is encouraged to present data at ISN-related events (ISN biennial meetings, sister societies’ meetings, small conferences that are supported by ISN-CC).

-- Application deadline is October 31 for proposals starting the year after.
+- The application deadline is October 31 for proposals starting the year after.

 - Application criteria are